Music Library

 Metadata Reading

 When you add tracks to the library, the metadata reader gets to work.
 This background process reads all metadata from your tracks and organizes them by Artist, Album, Genre, and Composer.
-You have the flexibility to adjust the speed of metadata reading to load data faster, but be aware that this may use more energy.
-You can also disable the metadata reader and display file names instead of tag information.
+You can adjust the speed of metadata reading to load data faster — be aware that faster reading uses more energy.
+You can also disable the metadata reader entirely and display file names instead of tag information.

 Importantly, the metadata reader only updates metadata in your music library and does not alter the files stored in your cloud account or local storage.
 If you wish to edit metadata for audio files, you can do so using the built-in tag editor, which you can activate from the corresponding action in the options menu.

-• Current Song: The application will read metadata only for the currently playing song.
+• Current Song — the application reads metadata only for the currently playing song.
 Use this option if you have a slow network connection to prevent the metadata reader from sending many requests to the cloud server, which may cause playback interruptions.

-• Playback Queue: The app will read metadata for all songs in the audio player queue.
+• Playback Queue — the app reads metadata for all songs in the audio player queue.

-• Library: The app will read metadata for all songs in the music library.
+• Library — the app reads metadata for all songs in the music library.

-When the Metadata reading in the background switch is on, the metadata reader works in background mode.
-However, please note that if the app consumes a lot of energy during audio playback, the iOS operating system may suspend it.
+When the Metadata Reading in the Background switch is on, the metadata reader continues working in background mode.
+Note that if the app consumes a lot of energy during audio playback, the iOS operating system may suspend it.

 So, if you have a large music collection, it’s advisable to use the desktop version of the application for metadata synchronization.
-You can then use the data backup and restore feature to transfer the synchronized music library from the desktop, which is available in app settings.
+You can then use the Data Backup and Restore feature in app settings to transfer the synchronized library from the desktop to mobile.

-When the Normalize metadata encoding option is enabled, the app will automatically normalize metadata encoding for all songs in the music library.
-This fixes issues where audio tag encoding is broken (such as after editing files on a Windows PC) and prevents incorrect information from displaying while a track is playing or added to the library.
+When the Normalize Metadata Encoding option is enabled, the app automatically normalizes metadata encoding for all songs in the music library.
+This fixes issues where audio-tag encoding is broken (such as after editing files on a Windows PC) and prevents incorrect characters from showing in track information.

-The Reload metadata action will flag all files in your music library as having missing metadata, triggering the metadata reader to refresh the metadata for every file in your music library.
+The Reload Metadata action flags every file in your music library as having missing metadata, triggering the metadata reader to refresh every record.

-Tap the Start Metadata Reading action to start the metadata reader.
-The operation progress will be displayed below.
+Tap Start Metadata Reading to trigger the reader manually.
+The operation progress is displayed below.

 Online Synchronization

-Online music synchronization operates exclusively when the app is in the foreground, which means synchronization may take some time.
-To speed up the process, leave your app open, connect it to a power source, and enable the Screen → Always active option in application settings.
+Online music synchronization operates exclusively when the app is in the foreground, which means syncing a large library can take some time.
+To speed up the process, leave your app open, connect it to a power source, and enable Screen → Always Active in application settings.

-Alternatively, you can perform online music synchronization on the desktop version of the app and transfer the music library to the iOS version using the data backup restore feature.
+Alternatively, you can perform online music synchronization on the desktop version of the app and transfer the music library to the iOS version using the Backup & Restore feature.

 You can also set how often you want to synchronize your online music library.
-If you set it to “Immediately,” online sync will start every time you open the application.
+If you set the interval to Immediately, online sync will start every time you open the application.

 Offline Synchronization